What is a tree nut allergy?

 - dry goods: cookies, cereals, crackers, protein or energy bars, and breakfast bars

 - desserts: candy, chocolates, ice creams, and frozen yogurts

 - beverages: flavored coffees, alcoholic beverages, and liqueurs

 - perishable goods: cold cuts, cheeses, marinades, and condiments

 - personal hygiene products: lotions, shampoos, perfumes, and soaps

-Some restaurants may also use tree nuts for their recipes without clearly labeling the food in the dish’s description.
-That’s why open communication with your server is imperative when you’re dining in a restaurant.
+Some restaurants may also use tree nuts in their recipes without labeling the food in the dish’s description.
+Communicating with your server is imperative when you’re dining in a restaurant.

 The outlook for a tree nut allergy depends on two things: your age and your allergy severity.
-Adults who are diagnosed with a tree nut allergy rarely outgrow it.
-That means once you’ve been diagnosed, you will almost certainly be allergic to tree nuts for the remainder of your life.
+Adults diagnosed with a tree nut allergy should expect it to be lifelong.

 For children, the outlook is a bit different.
 Some children will outgrow their food allergies, including an allergy to tree nuts.
-Unfortunately, compared to other allergies such as egg or milk, the number of children who will outgrow their tree nut allergy is quite low, around 10 percent, according to one study.
-Children who are only mildly allergic to tree nuts (they don’t experience anaphylaxis when exposed to the allergen, for example) have a better chance of outgrowing the allergy than children who have a very severe allergic reaction to tree nuts.
+Unfortunately, compared with other allergies such as egg or milk, the number of children who outgrow their tree nut allergy is quite low, around 10 percent, according to one